Sendouc/sendou.ink/README.md

 4. `npm run migrate` to set up the database tables.
 5. `npm run dev` to run both the server and frontend.

+And if you want to run the E2E tests:

+6. Make a copy of the `db.sqlite3` file created by migration and name it `db-cypress.sqlite3`.
+7. `npm run dev:cypress` and `npm run cy:open` can be used to run the E2E tests.

 ## Project structure

 ```